 We knew Rome was close to the coast side because there is an important port, named Civitavecchia, where we arrived the last time we were in Sardinia, back in 2014.
 That was the first time we came together to Italy; we never thought we would live here 7 years later.

 What we didn’t know was that there was a beautiful Blue Flag beach a little more than one hour away from Rome named Gaeta.
+Be sure to check our Winter Travel Guide for more awesome destinations, like Bolzano, in Northern Italy and Ostuni, in Southern Italy.

 - How to get to Gaeta